otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 jellyfish histo -t 10 kmer_21_illumina_reads.jf  > jf_reads.histo
 ```

+> ## Exercise
+>
-First, let's look at the SLURM resources.
+> First, let's look at the SLURM resources.
 What can you tell about this job?
+>

-Now let's look at how we are navigating our directory structure.
+> Now let's examine how the script is navigating the directory structure.
 Where is the job being processed?
 Are any other paths included in this job?
+>
+>> ## Solution
+>> The job will run for no more than 5 minutes, and will use up to 4 GB memory and 10 CPUs.
+We have given the job the name `jellyfish` as an identifier.
+It will run under the account code for OBSS workshop.
+>>
+>> The job is being processed in the directory `~/obss_2022/genome_assembly/results/`.
+The other path listed in the job is directing jellyfish to the input FASTQ data.
+>>
+>>
+> {: .solution}
+{: .challenge}

 Then let's look at the commands we'll be passing to Jellyfish.
 There are two steps to this process:
   1. Jellyfish counts the k-mers
   2. Jellyfish computes the histogram of these counts.

 As you can see, there are a number of different parameters used, denoted by `-`.
 A key part of bioinformatics is building familiarity with program manuals.
 These are often but not always hosted on GitHub, and provide information about program installation and usage.

+> ## Exercise
+>
-If we know that Jellyfish is used to count k-mers, can you use Google to find the manual?
+> If we know that Jellyfish is used to count k-mers, can you use Google to find the manual?

-{% comment %} https://github.com/gmarcais/Jellyfish - Usage link - discuss how manuals are essential to understand underlying algorithms, and the various parameters in the processes. {% endcomment %}
+>> ## Solution
+>> By googling 'jellyfish genome k-mers', you should be able to find the manual at <https://github.com/gmarcais/Jellyfish>.
+> {: .solution}
+{: .challenge}

 Let's save our `jellyfish.sl` file, and run it.